-- 1. Aerial photography and/or video for public and/or private use including real estate, architecture, land surveying, engineering and other related professional activities. - 2.
-Aerial video and/or photography for public and/or private use including television, public events, and cinematography. - 3.
-Aerial inspection/photography of residential/commercial structures under contract with the owners or local government authority. - 4.
-Aerial video/photography or providing live video feed to assist with search and rescue operations in cases of an emergency or natural disaster only when the local authorities or government has requested it by contract or donation.
+- 1. Aerial photography and/or video for public and/or private use including real estate, architecture, land surveys, engineering and other related professional needs. - 2.
+Aerial inspection/photography of residential/commercial structures under contract with the owners or local government authority. - 3.
+Aerial video/photography or providing live video feed and thermal capabilities to assist with search and rescue operations in cases of an emergency as requested by local authorities.

 As described fully below, the requested exemption would permit the operation of small UAS under controlled conditions in the NAS that would be a) limited b) controlled c) predetermined and d) will provide safety enhancements to the already safe operations in the industry presently using conventional aircraft.
-Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "....establish requirements for the safe operation of such aircraft systems in the national airspace system."
+Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."